"I just need some time alone."

 The Solution for Both the Cause and Symptom

 So we know that isolation and loneliness cause and lead to more anxiety.
 We also know that anxiety makes it harder to socialize and become close to others.
-Obviously that creates a bit of a conundrum.
+Obviously, that creates a bit of a problem.

-It is important to note though that all anxiety – including social anxiety and panic disorder – is incredibly treatable.
-These conditions have been proven to be easy to fight and reduce if you commit to the right treatment.
+It is important to note though that all anxiety - including social anxiety and panic disorder - is incredibly treatable.
+These conditions have been proven to be possible to challenge and reduce if you commit to the right treatment.
 The following are some of the tips necessary for improving your ability to find social support and improving your anxiety:

-- Start Exercising – Exercise may not seem social, and often it isn't.
-But there are aspects of exercising – especially jogging and spending time in a gym – that are highly beneficial.
+- Start Exercising Exercise may not seem social, and often it isn't.
+But there are aspects of exercising - especially jogging and spending time in a gym - that are highly beneficial.
 First, exercise is proven to reduce anxiety, because it improves the flow and production of some of the neurotransmitters that create anxiety in the first place.
-Second, exercise is proven to improve confidence, which is important for overcoming the isolation.
-And third, exercise involves being around other people, even if you don't talk to them, and that's important in its own right.
+Second, exercise is shown to improve confidence, which is important for overcoming the isolation.
+And third, exercise can involve being around other people, even if you don't talk to them, and that's important in its right.
 If you do nothing else, start exercising today.

-- Stay Busy/Be Alone Less On Purpose – You should also make sure that you're trying to stay as active and busy as you can, and never allowing yourself to succumb to that feeling of being alone on purpose.
-When you are alone, give yourself things to do, including puzzles, books, funny shows on TV (no dramas or anxiety producing horror stories, of course), and whatever else you can find to lessen your anxiety further.
+- Stay Busy/Be Alone Less On Purpose You should also make sure that you're trying to stay as active and busy as you can, and never allowing yourself to succumb to that feeling of being alone for long periods on purpose.
+When you are alone, give yourself things to do, including puzzles, books, funny shows on TV (no dramas or anxiety-producing horror stories, of course), and whatever else you can find to lessen your anxiety further.
 Staying busy is a useful way to keep your mind off of your anxieties.